icebreakerone/ib1-technical-docs/docs/metadata.md

 Of particular note, and something we would like to ultimately expose in the Open Net Zero search interface, is information about the geospatial and temporal ranges of entries within a dataset.
 This is a complex subject, but one that has already been handled by DCAT.
 If you need to express this kind of information, please do so according to the standards laid out
 [here](https://www.w3.org/TR/vocab-dcat-2/#time-and-space).

 We encourage use of the `dcat:keyword` list for datasets.
-These translate to “tags” in our web interface and are useful to group datasets around specific topics.
+These translate to “tags” in Open Net Zero's web interface and are useful to group datasets around specific topics.

 ## Full Example